-Due to the fact that Regulatory Council had not aware with the Circular issued by the Secretory to the Ministry of National policy and Economic Affairs No. NP/SP/SDG/17 dated 14 August 2017 and the 2030 Agenda for Sustainable Development adopted by the United Nations, actions had not been taken to identify activities, sustainable development goals and targets under their purview and achievements for that targets and indicators to measure the achievements.
+Due to the fact that the Regulatory Council had not aware with the Circular issued by the Secretory to the Ministry of National policy and Affairs Economic No. NP/SP/SDG/17 14 dated August 2017 and the 2030 Agenda for Sustainable Development adopted by the United Nations, actions had not been taken to identify activities, sustainable development goals and targets under their purview achievements for and targets and indicators measure the achievements.

-in this regard and actions will be taken after searching the matter.
+It was not aware properly in this regard and actions will be taken after searching the matter.

-the It was not aware properly Actions should be taken by the Regulatory Council to identify activities, Sustainable Development Goals and targets their purview under achievements for that targets and indicators to measure the achievements.
+Actions should be taken by the Regulatory Council to identify activities, Sustainable Development Goals and targets under their purview and achievements for that targets and indicators to measure the achievements.